jmaassen/software-sustainability-plan/README.md

 [National Platform Open Science](https://openscience.nl).
 In line with this initiative, the eScience Center strives to make the software developed in the projects it participates in to become freely and sustainably available, as much as possible, for reuse by other researchers.
+To that end, we require applicants to submit a _Software Sustainability Plan_, i.e a document that makes explicit the applicant's intent regarding software sustainability.

+## Software Sustainability Plan

 The following questions are meant to make transparent the expected sustainability and impact of software as developed within Netherlands eScience